-We describe the complete structure of the MONK step by step to find the equilibrium disk-corona solution in section \ref{sec_model}.
-In section \ref{sec_results} we show the effects of imposing equilibrium on different spectral components and the limiting behavior on the hardest spectra possible to achieve.
-Effect of BH spin, coronal temperature and disk albedo are studied.
-Finally after discussing a few crucial points and our limitations in section \ref{sec_discussion}, we concluded in section \ref{sec_conclusion}.
+We describe the complete structure of MONK step by step to find the equilibrium disk-corona solution in Sect. \ref{sec_model}.
+In Sect. \ref{sec_results} we show the effects of imposing equilibrium on different spectral components and the limiting behavior on the hardest spectra possible to achieve.
+The effect of BH spin, coronal temperature, and disk albedo are studied.
+Finally after discussing a few crucial points and our limitations in Sect. \ref{sec_discussion}, we conclude in Sect. \ref{sec_conclusion}.